PX4/PX4-Autopilot/apps/nshlib/README.txt

-  If the mount parameters are provied on the command after the 'mount' command, then the 'mount' command will mount a file system in the NuttX psuedo-file system.  'mount' performs a three way association,
+  If the mount parameters are provied on the command after the 'mount' command, then the 'mount' command will mount a file system in the NuttX pseudo-file system.  'mount' performs a three way association,
   binding:

     File system.
 The '-t <fstype>' option identifies the type of